ratson/cordova-plugin-admob-free/README.md

 This plugin is forked from [cordova-plugin-admob-simple](https://github.com/sunnycupertino/cordova-plugin-admob-simple) and removed the ad-sharing related code.
 All APIs are remaining the same as the original fork.

+The code for Android has almost all rewritten to be more maintainable, plus some extra features.

+For iOS, while it is working,
 For Android, there are also some enhanced options.
-If anyone wants them on iOS, please open an issue and let me know.
+If anyone wants them on iOS, feel free open an issue.
+However,

-If you find this plugin useful, please [star it on Github](https://github.com/ratson/cordova-plugin-admob-free).

 ## Contributing